The wait is over: A first look at Dayton’s Barstool Sportsbook

 DAYTON, Ohio (WDTN) — The wait is over for sports gamblers in Ohio.

 Sports betting is now legal at approved locations statewide.
-Less than two days into the new year, people are rushing to place their first bets, and in the Miami Valley, there is a new high-end destination to explore.
+Less than two days into the new year, people are rushing to place their first bets.
+Now, there is a new sports gambling destination to explore in the Miami Valley.

 Hollywood Gaming at Dayton Raceway is now offering an upscale sports betting experience inside the new 130-seat Barstool Sportsbook.